andyguestysj/prog03/_docs/topics/2-c/intro-c.md

 ### Compiling And Executing C Code

-In repl.it you can simply press <i class="fa fa-play" aria-hidden="true">
+In replit.com you can simply press <i class="fa fa-play" aria-hidden="true">

 Alternatively, the way to compile C code from the Linux terminal is
 * Click on the terminal window